 47 ) All breeders who take responsibility for arranging transportation for their pups agrees to be knowledgeable of (and ensure compliance with) all of the aforementioned rules and regulations.

-In order for breeders to be listed on this site, they pledge that their operations adhere to Uptown's 47 breeder standards.
-In order for companies to be listed, they have gone through a thorough vetting process and have been found to be fully ethical.
+In order for companies & breeders to be listed on this site, they pledge that their operations adhere to Uptown's 47 breeder standards.

 Ready to find the perfect puppy?
 Applications are totally FREE and take less than 5 minutes.
 Tell us a little about yourself, and let’s get your search started right now!